mbelanger0/Computer-Architecture-FA25/Mini Project 1/README.md

 - `rgb_cycle_fsm_comb.sv`: also uses a finite state machine using the same principle but does so also using combinational logic

 ## Video
+`rgb_cycle_fsm_comb_demo.mp4`: The demo video shows a few LED cycles going through the six different colors.
+The last two seconds of the video are in slow motion so the individual colors can more clearly be seen